bdoghomieg123/cmd-browser-for-reddit/README.md

 For now, you get instructions on how to set it up only (which were pre-written by me.
 You're welcome.)

+First and Foremost, don't file issue reports on Github.
+I don't look at them.
+If there's a problem, DM me on Reddit (Kapow-bitch is my username.)

 To use this program, follow these instructions: